-Self-powered devices are 100% self-contained and self-powered, and therefore simple to install.
-Most come with multiple ways to attach the device to the fleet vehicle, equipment, non-powered asset, or trailer.
-They are so easy to install in fact, that they are sometimes referred to as “slap-and-track” devices.
-Self-adhesive tape, screws, and even magnets are commonly used.
+Self-powered GPS tracking devices are 100% self-contained and self-powered, so they’re simple to install.
+Most come with multiple ways to attach the device to a fleet vehicle or trailer (or another non-powered asset).
+Self-adhesive tape, screws, and even magnets are commonly used to mount them.
+They’re so easy to install they’re sometimes referred to as slap-and-track devices.

-The simple installation required of these GPS vehicle tracking devices also means they are easily moved between your vehicles, equipment, trailers, or other mobile assets.
-This is extremely convenient when it’s time to replace the asset, or if you want to share the device between multiple pieces.
-There’s little need to plan for downtime to remove the self-powered tracking device and install it on the next.
+Simple installation means self-powered GPS trackers (including battery-powered GPS trackers and solar-powered GPS trackers) are easily moved between vehicles, equipment, trailers, or other mobile assets.
+You don’t need to plan for downtime to remove the self-powered tracking device from one vehicle and install it on the next.

-With a wiring harness, some self-powered tracking devices come equipped with inputs for additional monitoring capability.
-An input wire is used to detect a change of state (on/off) for an external component.
-For example, when a safety light is turned on, a PTO engaged or disengaged, a door contact made or broken, and much more.
+Some self-powered tracking devices come equipped with a wiring harness with inputs for additional options like monitoring whether an external component is on or off.
+If a safety light is turned on, a PTO engaged or disengaged, or a door contact made or broke, you’ll know.

-Battery life can be a concern in self-powered deployments.
-Battery life is affected by a number of factors, including operating temperatures and the amount of data that is being transmitted to the GPS tracking software.
-Some devices, including a self-powered device offered by AutoConnect GPS supplements the battery with a solar self-charging feature.
-This allows the device to stay fully operational for long periods of time without having to replace the batteries.
+Battery-powered GPS trackers are affected by temperature and the amount of data transmitted to the GPS tracking software.
+To combat this, some devices, including a self-powered device offered by AutoConnect GPS, supplement the battery with a solar self-charging feature.
+A solar GPS tracker can stay fully operational for an extended period without the need to replace batteries.

 Easily Installed = Easily Removed